“Predictably Irrational” (2008) is a popular psychology book.

 - How to deal with a terrible boss when you have such a market-oriented boss

 - The Rule of Social Exchange for more on social exchange

 Chapter 5: The Influence of Arousal

-Dan Ariely then explores how we become irrational while we are in “special states”, for example when very emotional or when sexually aroused.
+Humans also become irrational while in “special states”, for example when very emotional or when sexually aroused.

 It was chilling enough to read that 5% of men answered they’d give women drugs to have sex, and even chillier to read that number jumped to 26% when put in an aroused state.

 This is why, the author suggests, it would be a good idea to plan for altered states when we are actually sober.

-For example, systems that do not allow us to drive after drinking.
+For example, systems that do not allow us to drive after drinking (also read “Nudge“).

 Chapter 6: Procrastination and Self-Control

-Our tendency to procrastinate gets worst when we have total freedom, and the quality of our work drops.
+Our tendency to procrastinate gets worse when we have total freedom, and the quality of our work drops.